InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 At this point you should have:

 * 2 ipynb notebook stored in a unique folder
-* The MN_accesses.shp stored in a data subfolder
+* The MN_accesses.shp stored in the data subfolder
+* The NHDWaterbody.shp stored in the data subfolder

 ## Open Jupyter notebook from OSGeo4W by runnning: